Search for Long-Lived Heavy Neutrinos at the LHC with a VBF Trigger: Results

 Using the background estimate and scanning over signal we can calculate the expected sensitivity for the extended model.
 Given the small number of background events, this is calculated using~\cite{Cowan:2010js}:

 where $s$ and $b$ are the number of signal and background events, respectively.

 Results are shown in Figure~\ref{fig:sensitivity}.
 As in Figure~\ref{fig:nevents}, the displayed maximum mass and minimum mixing are bounded by kinematical and seesaw limits, respectively.
 We find that sensitivity is greatest for large values of $M_4$, and accordingly small values of $|U_{\mu4}|^2$.
 This is due to the larger number of events passing the cuts on those regions, similar to what occurs for the displaced dilepton search.
+The largest number of signal events we obtain is 847, for $M_4\sim40$~GeV and $|U_{\mu4}|^2\sim10^{-9}$.
+For even larger masses the number of events decreases due to a smaller production cross-section, as shown on the right panel of Figure~\ref{fig:crosssec}.

 Remarkably, for the extended model, we find that the displaced jet search triggered by VBF can have more than $5\sigma$ sensitivity to certain regions of the parameter space.
 Even for $\alpha_{NH}=10^{-3}$, it is feasible to acquire evidence in favour of this coupling between the Higgs and heavy neutrinos.